winitzki/scall/tutorial/programming_dhall.md

 ## Overview

-Dhall is a language for programmable configuration files, primarily intended to replace templated JSON, templated YAML, and other programmable configuration formats.
+Dhall is a language for programmable configuration files, primarily intended to replace templated JSON, templated YAML, and other programmable or templated configuration formats.

 The Dhall type-checker and interpreter guarantee that any well-typed Dhall program will be evaluated in finite time to a unique, correct "normal form" expression.
 Evaluation of a well-typed Dhall program will never create infinite loops or throw exceptions due to missing or invalid values or wrong types at run time.
 Invalid programs will be rejected at the type-checking phase (analogous to "compile time").